webrtc-for-the-curious/webrtc-for-the-curious/content/docs/03-connecting.md

 The process described above is [ICE](https://tools.ietf.org/html/rfc8445).
 Another protocol that pre-dates WebRTC.

 ICE is a protocol that tries to find the best way to communicate between two ICE Agents.
 Each ICE Agent publishes the ways it is reachable, these are known as candidates.
-A candidate is essentially a transport address of the agent that it believes the peer can reach.
+A candidate is essentially a transport address of the agent that it believes the other peer can reach.
 ICE then determines the best pairing of candidates.

 The actual ICE process is described in greater detail later in this chapter.
 To understand why ICE exists, it is useful to understand what network behaviors we are overcoming.